vidrop/portfolio-website/README.md

 }
 ```

-- Click on Deploy > New Deployment
+- Click on `Deploy` > `New Deployment`
-- Go on Who has access and choose Anyone
+- Go on `Who has access` and choose `Anyone`
-- Click on Deploy and copy the web app URL
+- Click on `Deploy` and copy the web app URL
 - Paste the web app URL in `script.js`

 ```jsx
 const scriptURL = 'your script url'
 ```

-- Test submitting a contact form on the portfolio website and see if it fills up a row (If it does, you're done)
+- Test submitting a contact form on the portfolio website and see if it fills up a row (if it does, you're done)

 ## License